 Grant was in his mid-twenties, had blond hair, was about five and a half feet tall, and had a lean, rock-hard body.
 But it was his behavior, not his looks, that marked him as the most obviously abnormal client at the Center.

 Lunchtime with Grant could be particularly stressful.
 One typical day, he began by butting in the lunch line so he could get his hands on Roland, a stout, fastidious client.
-Roland chided him—“Grant!”—and made a token attempt to get away, but this halfhearted resistance only intensified Grant’s fondling.
+Roland chided him—“Grant!”—and made a token attempt to wriggle free, but this half-hearted resistance only intensified Grant’s fondling.
 As soon as the clients were allowed in the lunchroom, Grant ran into the adjacent bathroom to masturbate, stopping only after I knocked on the door repeatedly: “Other people need the bathroom too, Grant.”

-Usually in the lunchroom there were four supervisors on duty, watching out for a number of things: some clients had to be reminded to use the bathroom; others would forget to take their pills (about twenty clients took either antipsychotic or antiepileptic medications); some clients could have seizures at any time; a few needed help operating the Coke and candy machines; some clients would try to take advantage of others; and certain clients could explode at any moment.
-Also, the lunchroom allowed the clients to see the supervisors in a setting that was more relaxed and less structured than the workfloor and the classrooms.
+Usually in the lunchroom there were four staff on duty–a mix of workfloor supervisors, teachers, and case managers.
+We watched out for a number of things: some clients had to be reminded to use the bathroom; others would forget to take their pills (about twenty clients took either antipsychotic or antiepileptic medications); some clients could have seizures at any time; a few needed help operating the Coke and candy machines; some clients would try to take advantage of others; and certain clients could explode at any moment.
+Also, the lunchroom allowed the clients to see the staff in a setting that was more relaxed and less structured than the workfloor and the classrooms.
 We did have our own lunch table, but clients were continually coming over to talk to us, and much of the time we were on our feet, helping with one thing or another.

-Whenever we heard on the PA system, “Code 9 in the…,” it meant there was an emergency, and from all parts of the building supervisors would come running.
-Occasionally a Code 9 occurred because one client was attacking another, but usually it occurred because a client was attacking a supervisor.
+Whenever we heard on the PA system, “Code 9 in the…” it meant there was an emergency, and from all parts of the building staff would come running.
+Occasionally a Code 9 occurred because one client was attacking another, but usually it occurred because a client was attacking a supervisor or teacher.
 After all, we were the people who were setting limits and making demands.
 This doesn’t mean that the clients as a whole were violent, or that we spent a lot of time responding to disturbances.
-We had maybe fifteen Code 9s per year, and most of these involved Grant.
+We had maybe a dozen Code 9s per year, and most of these involved Grant.

 Today, after eating, Grant settled back in his chair.
 He stuffed his hand down his pants for a few minutes, then pulled it out so he could suck his thumb—which, from years of hard use, had become gashed and bloated.
 Back and forth his hand went, crotch to mouth to crotch.

 As he sat, quietly content, he looked around the room.
 When he noticed a supervisor kidding with some clients, he grinned and uhhh-ed, genuinely pleased at the sight of good cheer.
-Wanting to be a part of the fun, he descended on the supervisors’ table.
-He came up to Cynthia, who was flipping through a magazine, and pointed urgently at the page she was on.
+Wanting to be part of the fun, he descended on the staff table.
+He came up to Cynthia, his case manager, who was flipping through a magazine, and pointed urgently at the page she was on.

 “Yeah, Grant!
 That’s an ad for McDonald’s, isn’t it?”